 Runs in the family, even though I was separated from the Rutherfords at age 13.

-My great-grandfather John Rutherford came from England to Scottdale, PA, and ran a book and stationery store (other Rutherford siblings had shoe factories, coal mines, banks, and a steam engine factory).
+PA, and ran a book and stationery store (other Rutherford siblings had

-My grandfather took over the "bookstore" and became a newspaper distributor for several counties.
-Untold numbers of paperboys worked for him, and he sponsored 12 boy scout troops.
+for several counties.
+Untold numbers of paperboys worked for him, and

-Some of the Bo
+Some of the Boy

 One auntie secretly wrote poetry.

-The news store was inherited by my Uncle Bill, a grumpy man with an eye-patch who lived above the store.
-Rutherford News closed forever sometime in the late 1970s.
+The news store was inherited by my Uncle Bill, a grumpy man with an

 And here I am, a curmdugeon, publishing books and picking away at writing and music.
 Did I have any choice in the matter?